chtoucas/Narvalo.NET/docs/Guidelines.md

 - Do not use PascalCasing to name private constants (i.e `MY_PRIVATE_CONSTANT` instead of `MyPrivateConstant`).

 We also enforce the following rules:
-- Suffix all private methods and classes with `_`.
+- Add a suffix to all private methods and classes with `_`.
 - Directories must mirror namespaces.
 - Do not put more than one public class per file.
 The only exception is for Code Contracts classes.
 - All files must contain a copyright header: